-Nero Kane is the nickname of Marco Mezzadri, a songwriter and musician already known in the Italian underground scene, now focusing on a new intimate, minimal and decadent path.
-Voice and guitar combine his European roots to American desert sound in a project full of dark and emotional visions.
-Love In A Dying World is the name of his new album, recorded and produced in Los Angeles by Joe Cardamone (The Icarus Line / Holy War), released on November 30th, 2018.
+Nero Kane is the nickname of Marco Mezzadri, a psych dark folk songwriter with an intimate, minimal and decadent path.
+Voice and guitar combine his European roots to American desert sound in a project full of emotional visions.
+Love In A Dying World is the name of his album, recorded and produced in Los Angeles by Joe Cardamone (The Icarus Line / Holy War) and released for the LA art collective American Primitive on November 30th, 2018.

 “Love In A Dying World” is also the title of the experimental film shot in California by the visual artist and performer Samantha Stella who joins Nero Kane in the live set on vocals and keyboards.
 The film was screened in museums and art galleries.